PawprintPrototyping/pawprintprototyping.org-hugo/content/english/faq/_index.md

 ### What are the benefits of being a member?

-Dues-paying members of Pawprint recieve a keycard to open the front door for 24/7 access to the space and its tools, as well as voting rights for passing motions.
+Dues-paying members of Pawprint receive a keycard to open the front door for 24/7 access to the space and its tools, as well as voting rights for passing motions.